Published on: 02-Aug-2017

 For details about Amazon Robotics Challenge, please click here.

-For a detailed description on Team Nanyang's system (in Japanese), please click here.
+For a detailed description (in Japanese) on Team Nanyang's system in Gigazine, Japan, please click here.

 Members of Team Nanyang